h1431532403240/daso/作業系統/Ch1 OS基本介紹.md

 1. Def：又叫Multitasking［恐］

    It is a logical extention of Multiprogramming system.
-   - CPU switch jobs so freguently.
+   - CPU switch jobs so frequently.
 So that user can iteract.（more than multiprogramming）
    - So that user can iteract with each job while it is running, creating interactive computing.
    強調：
    1. Response time要短（e.g. <1 sec）